RG146: Structure

-Under RG146 an adviser can be categorised in one of two ways, providing General financial advice or providing Personal financial advice.
+Under RG 146, an adviser can be categorised in one of two ways, providing General financial advice or providing Personal financial advice.
 General financial advice is categorised as Tier 2, and Personal financial advice is categorised as Tier 1.

 If an adviser is considering an investors personal financial position (i.e. he/she is aware of the investors personal financial position, personal financial aims and needs, and is recommending a product) when recommending a financial product, then that is Tier 1 advice.
 However, if an adviser is simply talking about the benefits of a product without any personal reference to any client (i.e. he/she may be marketing a new financial product through the media, or a presentation to a group of different investors) then this is categorised as Tier 2 advice.

 Generally (there are some exceptions to this rule) a Tier 2 adviser will be in a position to sell large quantities of a financial product downstream to Tier 1 advisers.
 The Tier 1 advisers will then on-sell the product in smaller quantities to his/her clients who he/she believes would have the most to gain from this particular product.
 For this reason investment banks generally concentrate on having a retail sales team for financial products consisting exclusively of Tier 2 advisers.
 By doing so, they reduce the number of transactions (because each transaction is of greater worth) and sell their product down-stream much faster.

 Tier 1 compliance is harder to gain than Tier 2 as it takes into account individual's positions (which by their nature are diverse).
-Tier 1 requires two examinations, Tier 2 requires one examination.
+Tier 1 requires two examinations, while Tier 2 requires one examination.